You can be sitting in a room full of people and still feel completely alone.

 Be present.

-And sometimes, you may realize that the environment isn’t right for you.
+And sometimes, you may realize that the environment is not right for you.

 Final Thoughts

-Feeling lonely around people doesn’t mean you’re ungrateful.
+Feeling lonely around people does not mean you are ungrateful.

-It doesn’t mean you don’t appreciate your friends.
+It does not mean you do not appreciate your friends.

-It doesn’t mean something is wrong with you.
+It does not mean something is wrong with you.

 It means you crave depth.